 Minnesota is hoping to host the first World's Fair on U.S. soil in nearly 40 years.
-But it will have to overcome bids by Poland's third-largest city, Lodz.
-And it is challenged by the Argentine capital of Buenos Aires.
+But it will have to overcome many bids.
+One is from Poland's third-largest city.
+That city is Lodz.
+Another bid is from the Argentina.
+It is for the capital.
+The capital is Buenos Aires.
 That is where a winner will be selected in the coming days.

-World's Fairs introduced the Eiffel Tower, Space Needle and Ferris Wheel.
-But they have lost some of their cultural relevance in an age of globalization and cheap air travel.
-World's Fairs are now referred to as World Expos.
-They are the largest events held every five years and as specialized expos for smaller ones in other years.
-The events still draw millions of visitors and allow hosts to show off.
+World's Fairs introduced several landmarks.
+Those include the Eiffel Tower.
+It includes the Space Needle.
+And it includes the Ferris Wheel.
+But they have lost some of their cultural relevance.
+This has happened in an age of globalization and cheap air travel.
+World's Fairs are now called World Expos.
+They are the largest events held every five years.
+There are specialized expos for smaller ones in other years.
+The events still draw millions of visitors.
+They allow hosts to show off.